aws-powertools/powertools-lambda-typescript/docs/core/logger.md

     }
     ```

-In both case, the printed log will look like this:
+In each case, the printed log will look like this:

 === "Example CloudWatch Logs excerpt"